Effective Advising in Complex Contexts: Enabling sustainable peace

 Interpeace recognises that the multifaceted challenges faced by the development, humanitarian, and peacebuilding sectors can at times feel overwhelming.
 As individuals, we simply cannot “fix” all these issues.
 However, we can reflect on the complex dynamics at play and listen to those around us to carefully identify leverage points for change that are manageable and lead to positive outcomes that support the flourishing of more peaceful societies.

-We welcome participants from non-governmental organisations, governments, international organisations, military, research centres, grassroot organisations or independent experts.
+We welcome participants from non-governmental organisations, governments, international, national and local organisations, military, research centres and independent experts.
 Participants advise on a range of domains: technical matters, social change strategies and programmes, policy issues and organizational change processes.
 Participants work in or on countries wrestling with dynamics of conflict and violence, complex social change, and polarisation.

 We welcome mid-level to senior level advisors with a range of different backgrounds.
 One of the course’s success factors is a dynamic mix of participants which creates a unique environment conducive to learning with and from fellow advisors.